sinanatra/weekly-album-genre/README.md

 ### Setup

-This repo is my own yarn starterkit, to start create a bare clone of the repository:
+To start create a clone of the repository:

-`git clone --bare git@github.com:sinanatra/yarn-starterkit.git `
+`git clone git@github.com:sinanatra/weekly-album-genre.git`

-Mirror-push to the new repository:

-`cd yarn-starterkit.git`

-` git push --mirror  git@github.com:NEWREPOSITORY`

-Remove the temporary local repository you created earlier:

-`cd ..`

-`rm -rf yarn-starterkit.git`

-Then clone the new repository launch `yarn` to install the dependencies and `yarn watch` to launch the server
+Launch `yarn` to install the dependencies and `yarn watch` to launch the server

+Run the ipython notebook inside `./notebooks` to create a newer dataset.